Richard Seltzer's home page Publishing home

 or how it does so.

-Should we pray facing east?
+Should we pray facing east or north-northwest?

 Authorship